Bible Reading: 2 Corinthians 1:3-7

-(c) Your friend listens carefully — maybe even choking back tears — then says something like, ”I’m sorry this happened to you.
+(d) Your friend listens carefully, then says something like, “I’m sorry this happened to you.
 I feel bad that you are hurting.
-I know this relationship meant a lot to you.
-I’m going to be here for you.”
+I’m here for you, dude.”

-If you went for the third option, you have a good idea of how God wants to involve you in bringing comfort to a hurting friend.
+If you went for that last option, you have a good idea how God wants to involve you in bringing comfort to a hurting friend.
 Romans 12:15 encourages you to share the sorrow of those who feel sad.

-When you identify with the pain and hurt of a friend — speaking compassionate words and showering your friend with care — God miraculously reduces your friend’s pain.
-It’s as if your compassionate caring allows you to pick up some of your friend’s pain.
-You make his or her burden lighter.
-And that’s a Christ like thing to do.
+When you identify with the pain and hurt of a friend-speaking kind words and showering your friend with care-God miraculously reduces your friend’s pain.
+And that’s a Christlike thing to do.

-PRAY: Pray for and watch for opportunities to decrease the sorrows of others by sharing their pain.
+PRAY: God, give us opportunities to heal the sadness of others by sharing their pain.

 ACT: Scan that crowd of hurting people around you.
 Plan to help someone today by offering comfort.